programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 Another problem with the sentence is hyphens.
 While Tesseract correctly recognizes the hyphens, neither Tesseract nor Yandex understand their purpose.
 While the hyphen tells the reader to follow the word onto the next line, both programs treat the two halves as seperate words.
 Obviously you can delete the hyphens individually, but that is tedious.
 One way to deal with this is to create a small [regex](https://programminghistorian.org/en/lessons/cleaning-ocrd-text-with-regular-expressions) to deal with this.

-{% include figure.html filename="OCR_and_MachineTranslation3" caption="Our passage after a little editing" %}

-Cleaning the sentence about owls can show us how a few edits, that you can also script, can radically improve the quality of our translations.
 In addition to the hyphen and the abbreviation, Tesseract identified two "а"'s as "@"'s.
 Considering [email](https://en.wikipedia.org/wiki/Email) did not exist until the early 1960's, it is safe to assume that all "@"'s are incorrectly identified "а"'s.
 Therefore we can either use a regex or your text edit's Find and Replace function to make the substitution.

+You can use the Bash command `sed` to edit your document using regex.
+For example, the `sed` script `sed s/@/а/g DOCUMENT.txt` will find all '@' characters and replace them with 'а'.

+If a sentence ends in a hyphen, the `sed` script below will delete the hyphen and join the two lines.

+`sed -e :a -e '/-$/N; s/-\n//; ta' INPUT.txt`

+{% include figure.html filename="OCR_and_MachineTranslation3" caption="Our passage after a little editing" %}

+Much like the other commands show above, you can keep a list of `sed` commands in a longer script and run them over every document you OCR.

+After making the above edits, put your edited transcription back through the translation API.
+Look at the imporvement to the sentence about owls.
+You can see how a few edits, that can radically improve the quality of our translations.

 {% include figure.html filename="OCR_and_MachineTranslation4" caption="Your improved translation" %}